 By investing your time into some calls, you’ll save more money tomorrow

 Don’t be fooled by the hourly rates advertised on websites.
 Make phone calls and make sure there are no other fees involved.
 In particular, you should watch out for depot fees, fuel surcharges and stair fees.
+Try to find your local removalist to reduce the cost of moving.
 The initial price may seem reasonable, but once all the bloated fees are accounted for, you’ll be forking out a lot more than you first anticipated.
 Ask today, save money on your moving day.

 Hold off purchases to keep the cost of moving down

 Hold off all purchases until you’ve made the move.
 Your new furniture or a new piano can wait until you’ve settled into your new home.
 Otherwise, it would be almost the same as paying for deliveries twice.
 Remember, the truck space is limited, and one trip is cheaper than two.
 This goes the same for food items.
 I don’t want you to starve of course.
 However, I also don’t want you to throw away half your fridge contents the night before the move.